 I am a mom, a Ph.D. scientist and a triathlete.
 Training is a really big part of my life and I couldn’t image not being active.
 I’ve raced in road marathons and trail ultra-marathons and completed too many triathlons to count from sprint to full Ironman distance.
 INprove.me brings together my passion for helping others achieve their athletic goals and my extensive scientific background.

 Before deciding to follow my passion and launch INprove.me, I worked as a scientist in the field of biochemical engineering for 15 years studying the metabolism of human cells.
 Working to understand how to effectively feed cells, ultimately led me to want to work with athletes to better understand their nutritional needs.
 Before launching INprove.me I sat for the ISSN (International Society of Sports Nutrition) test to become certified as a sports nutritionist and received the second highest score ever achieved on the ISSN test.
-I also became certified as a METS1 (Level 1 Metabolic EfficiencyTM Training Specialist) because I believe that this method is the path to optimize performance and health in individuals.

 The ultimate goal of INprove.me is to work with athletes and fitness enthusiasts to help them reach their athletic goals.
 Whether it’s to perform better during a race, be more metabolically efficient or improve their body composition, INprove.me can help all athletes reach their potential.